HeyPublisher/heypublisher-submission-manager/readme.txt

 13. Dashboard Summary.
 A summary of total submissions received and how many are pending review has been added to the Dashboard, providing you with a quick snapshot.

 == Changelog ==

+= 1.4.0 =

+* Changed contact email address to go to support@heypublisher.com.

+* Added support for sub-categories.

+* Cleaned up the plugin submission pages to better handle extra long titles and when writers do not provide a return email address.

+* Added Twitter as a social media login type we support.
+We've removed support for Windows Live ID

 = 1.3.1 =